 Performance: Performance refers to how well a ladder will hold up under different conditions and how easy it is to use.
 A ladder should be stable and able to support the weight of a person climbing it and any additional weight it may need to carry.
-You want a ladder that will not slip or tip over when you’re on it, and that will still be sturdy when you’re carrying something heavy on it.
+You want a ladder that will not slip or tip over when you’re on it and will still be sturdy when carrying something heavy on it.

 Innovative product solutions: Ladder manufacturers constantly develop new ways to make ladders more user-friendly.
-It offers innovative products and solutions such as foldable ladders or telescopic ladders to make your work easier.
+It offers innovative products and solutions such as foldable or telescopic ladders to make your work easier.